 The Fire Test.
-If you are willing to risk potential damage to your diamond, there is a definitive method to put it to the test.
+If you are willing to risk potential damage to your diamond jewelry, there is a definitive method to put it to the test.
 For this test, hold your stone in a flame for approximately 30 seconds then drop it into a cold glass of water.
 If the stone is a real diamond, it will remain unharmed by the water.
 If it is a fake, however, it will shatter into pieces when subjected to the difference in extreme temperatures.
 This is the result of weaker materials not being able to handle the rapid rate of expansion and contraction due to temperature changes.

 The Diamond Scale Test.
-A more scientific method by which to test diamonds is to use a diamond scale at home or at a local jeweler.
+A more scientific method by which to test diamonds is to use a diamond scale at home or at a local reputable jeweler.
 Different diamond simulants and alternatives have unique weights in comparison to natural diamonds, depending on the chemical composition of each.
 For example, cubic zirconia is a synthetic material that weighs approximately 55% more than natural diamonds.
 It’s best to perform this test using two diamonds of the same size and shape, one of which you know the composition of to compare against.
 You may also be able to compare a stone’s weight to what is listed on its diamond certificate or grading report if available.
 A discrepancy would indicate that the diamond may be fake.
 This test is best suited to determine the difference between diamonds that are significantly different in quality in composition, as some diamond alternatives are very similar to natural diamonds in weight, feel and sparkle.